|

 Natural Absorption Medium Choices

-Now let’s chat about soaking up liquids and smells.
-We’ve got some cool natural options that work great.
+Now, let’s chat about soaking up liquids and smells.
+There are some surprisingly great natural options out there.

-Sawdust is our top pick.
-It soaks up moisture fast and helps mask odors.
-Plus, it’s biodegradable!
+Sawdust is the MVP.
+It soaks up moisture fast and helps cover up any, uh, “aromas.”
+Plus, it’s biodegradable, which feels pretty good.

-Here’s a quick list of our fave absorption mediums:
+Here’s a quick list of what I like to use:

 • Sawdust